TABLE OF CONTENTS

 Types of Rules

-The available rules are found in the Lines > Elective data > Courses > Action : Rules and Constraints: Rules screen and consist of:
+Rules are entered in Lines > Elective data > Courses > Action bar: Rules and Constraints: Rules screen and consist of:

 - at least